 All four processes are driven by symmetry conservation acting through the charges of the four forces of physics.
 The charges of matter are the symmetry debts of light (Noether's Theorem).
 Light, as a perfectly symmetrical form of energy, does not contain any charge, any time dimension, any gravitational field, nor any information.
 Information is necessarily an asymmetric form or configuration of energy, and hence must be destroyed with charge when charges are annihilated and material energy forms are returned to their original symmetric state, light (in obedience to Noether's Theorem).
 If the universe begins with light (which contains no information) and returns to light, then information must be destroyed in the process of the final return.
 This is the long or generalized view of information destruction during the process of symmetry conservation as visualized in the "Tetrahedron Model".

 A somewhat more detailed view of these same (above) processes takes note of the fact that even though a particle or a system is swallowed by a black hole, the prior history of that particle or system remains extant (except in the case of the "Big Crunch").
-So both positions in the "black hole information war" may be correct - black holes do indeed destroy particular information systems, but those systems and the information they contain nevertheless survive in a real historical sense - if not as actual records, then as light visible to distant observers, and/or as influences and "karmic consequences" which propagate endlessly in causal chains and dendritic repercussions throughout spacetime.
+So both positions in the "black hole information war" may be correct - black holes do indeed destroy particular information systems, but those systems and the information they contain nevertheless survive in a real historical sense - if not as actual records (external to the hole), then as light visible to distant observers, and/or as influences and "karmic consequences" which propagate endlessly in causal chains and dendritic repercussions throughout spacetime.